Driving Tips for SupervisorsSome Common Learner Mistakes

 Penrith Driving School offers a Lesson Refund Guarantee.

 We are all human and sometimes a person may not feel comfortable when with one of our instructor.

-We offer a free second lesson with another instructor (automatic only) if you still feel you have not gained any skills during your lesson we will refund that lesson cost.
+We offer a free second lesson with another instructor (automatic only).
+If you believe you did not learn with our instructors we offer a lesson refund.

 Operating Hours 7 Days 6am-9pm